Wollivan/SquadronLeader/advanced_rules.md

 ### Hex Grid Mode (for players without a 3D printer)

 The game can be played on a hex grid.
-That removes the need for movement templates and rulers.
+That removes the need for maneuver templates and range rulers.
 All rules are the same as without a grid, except for what is described in this section.

 Any battlemat with a hex grid can be used.
 Planes set up in hexes along each player's edge of the mat.
-There can only ever be one plane per hex, and planes can never end a move in the same hex as another plane.
+There can only ever be one plane per hex, and planes can never end a maneuver in the same hex as another plane.
 A plane always face one of the six sides of its hex.

-Instead of using the movement templates there are three possible moves on a hex grid that are used instead:
+Instead of using the maneuver templates there are three possible maneuvers on a hex grid that are used instead:

 - 1 (Cost 1) Move 2 hexes forward.
 - 2 (Cost 2) Move 1 hex forward, then turn left or right 60 degrees, then move 1 hex forward in the new direction.